 There’s good news:

-Nerite snails are reputed to be a good choice for goldfish, as they are relatively hardy and quite peaceful.
+Mystery snails are a good choice for goldfish, as they are relatively hardy and quite peaceful.

 Be sure you quarantine any snails you get before adding them to your tank, as you don’t want them to bring in diseases from the pet store.

 There have been and always will be people who claim to have success mixing different types of goldfish tank mates.